What is adaptive reuse (and why is it important)?

 While a particularly unique example, the Göbekli Tepe reflects the longevity of historic architecture, which was often designed to be used for hundreds, if not thousands, of years.

-The same cannot be said for most buildings in the 21st century.
+The same cannot be said for modern building stock in the 21st century.
 For steel structures, such as bridges, you can expect a lifespan of 100-150 years.
 For concrete and commercial buildings, the lifespan is less than 100, and often as little as 60 years.

 Amid the launch of the United Nations’ Sustainable Development Goals, the longevity and lifecycle of modern buildings and the process of redevelopment have come under greater scrutiny.